pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README2.md

 ## Learning Outcomes

 - Complete the remaining RESTful Routes
 - Show
 - New
 - Edit
 - Delete

 ## Continue

 So far, we have added functionality to our React app to complete requests and get responses for Index.

-Let's get the Show page, New, and Edit forms working
+Let's get the Show page, New, and Edit forms working.

 |  #  | Action |         URL         | HTTP Verb |   CRUD   |              Description               |
 | :-: | :----: | :-----------------: | :-------: | :------: | :------------------------------------: |